 Furano is not as developed as Niseko (yet).
 Hence, the choice of accommodation is a bit more limited.
 However, we stayed at a few beautiful hotels in Furano, which we highly recommend to anyone.

 The choices of food was outstanding and the view from the restaurant was stunning.
-In terms of price, this is one the hotel with the best value for money.
-You can book here.
+In terms of price, this is one the hotels with the best value for money.

 The New Furano Prince Hotel, located at the foot of the Furano resort area, is characterized by its location close to the slopes and by its magnificent panoramic views.
 It is home to three restaurants that showcase Hokkaido’s seasonal ingredients: the main dining room, the hotel’s restaurant with a classic menu, the French-Italian restaurant Le Gaulois and the Japanese restaurant Karamatsu.